aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README.md

    - Upload files
    - Initiate data sync
    - Monitor sync status
-4. Once sync is complete, start chatting with your data
+4. Once sync is complete, start chatting with your data (via text or speech)

 ### Test Guardrails
 1. Create Guardrails from the Amazon Bedrock Console or obtain existing Guardrail ID and version